 All documents should be provided to the Technical Assurance team via email to firstname.lastname@example.org.

 You will also need to tell us how you would like your study to be processed.

 There are two management routes for Pharmacy Assurance:

 This option is available to non-commercial studies where the sponsor (or co-sponsor) is the same as the reviewing trust or health board.
-It is also available to pre-funded studies and single site studies.

 Applicants submitting studies through the self-managed route will manage the selection of reviewers and the review process.
 Reviewers undertaking the review on behalf of the applicant should meet the following criteria: